BryannYeap/Bus-Timing-API-Endpoints/README.md

 Params: The vehicle id of the bus to be queried

 Response: Gets the id (given) of the bus, and all bus lines that this bus is currently serving.
-Additionally, for every bus line that this bus is serving, the forecasts for all bus stops on the bus line will be retrieved.
+Additionally, for every bus line that this bus is serving, the forecasts of this bus for all of the bus stops on the bus line will be retrieved.